 Either way, cleaning out your fridge sets the right tone for getting excited about cooking and eating right in the New Year.

-If you’re not into going that far, at least give the shelves and drawers a good scrub, and toss out anything expired or that you’re never going to eat.
+At least give the shelves and drawers a good scrub and toss out anything expired or that you’re never going to eat.